mmarusiak/LOQUI-unity-dialog-system/README.md

 * Provides system of multiple choice for dialogs, also for AI (with chances set by developer);
 * Provides in dialog actions (for example, getting quest after dialog, or after some line of dialog);
 * Provides fully customizable UI;
+With this tool you can make dialogs faster, easier and make some changes a lot quicker.

 # Installation